 SHL News Release on Elections and Issues

-These are the issues that will be presented to the full membership at this year’s Annual
+The issues that will be presented to the full membership are:

 - Remove the “Cliff” on the income tax on social security benefits.

 - Provide assistance for Grandparents and Family members as Foster Parents

 In addition, several other issues that were deemed important to Kansas Seniors were also included in a Monitoring Watch List.
 These items include Public Transportation, Broadband Expansion, Property tax reduction for Seniors, and Continued Full funding for the Senior Care Act by the Kansas Legislature.

 Officers of the SHL Organization are as follows: Speaker – Randall Hardy (Saline County); Speaker Pro Tem – Chuck Schmidt, Sedgwick County; Floor Leader – Leroy Burton, Butler County.